infinum/rails-handbook/API/Intro.md

 ### Debuggable

 Delivering a feature usually entails many steps that have to be resolved before shipping to production.
 When the project is split into *backend* and *frontend*, it often results in time spent communicating how an API is working.
-This time increases especially if the consumer of the API doesn't understand something and wastes time debugging a certain endpoint or collection of endpoints.
+This time increases, especially if the API's consumer doesn't understand something and wastes time debugging a certain endpoint or a collection of endpoints.

 The debugging time can be decreased by using appropriate HTTP status codes and providing descriptive error messages in API responses.